mgatelabs/PhonePiper/README.md

 2. Open FFBE and navigate to the Earth Shrine mission list.
 3. run with the arguments "script earthshrine-exit-attack"

+It is highly recommended to have IntelliJ Community edition to run this app.
+You only need android studio, so you can have access to ADB.

 ## What is it doing

 0. Loading Script, Device, View, Connection & Player Information